 Early in the twentieth century locally produced iron fell out of favor and little ornamental iron from this period survives.
 Other material deserves attention.
 About 1911 Arthur Pillsbury designed an additional story and a new roof for the Illinois House.
-The roof is a item number 8 • gracefully curving mansard with its edges completely clad in copper.
+The roof is a NPS Form 10-900-8 gracefully curving mansard with its edges completely clad in copper.
 There is no similar roof anywhere in Bloomington-Normal.